tide-foundation/Tide-h4x-for-Privacy/README.md

    npm install --global webpack
    npm install --global webpack-cli
    ```
-1. Run the command `webpack` to compile the changes made to config.js.
+1. Run the command `webpack` to compile the changes made to *config.js*.
-1. Open index.html in a web browser, fill in the details.
-We've added placeholder values for brevity.
+1. Open *index.html* in a web browser, fill in the details.
+This added placeholder values is for brevity.
 1. Open developer console by pressing F12, then click the *Create Account* button.
-1. If it creates successfully, you should see 'Account created successfully' appear in the console.
+1. When successful, the 'Account created successfully' will appear in the console window.

 #### Frontend Setup

 1. Navigate to \src\Raziel.Front run `npm install`.
-1. Open Raziel.Front\src\assets\js\config.js.
+1. Open *Raziel.Front\src\assets\js\config.js*.
 Populate the ORK node endpoint array and enter the password you choose in vendor appsettings.json.
     ```
     {
       orkNodes: ["https://localhost:5401", "https://localhost:5402", "https://localhost:5403"],